-Chinese New Year is coming up.
-If you’re in the area then make sure to spend Chinese New Year in NYC.
-There are a lot of events going on for Chinese New Year so here are our things to do on Chinese New Year in NYC 2019.
+Chinese New Year (a.k.a.
+Lunar New Year) in NYC is a huge deal.
+There are loads of events going on for Chinese New Year throughout the city.
+Here are the things to do on Chinese New Year in New York City we can recommend!

-Usually, locals and tourists alike will flock to Chinatown in NYC to celebrate the Lunar New Year.
-There’s a huge Chinese New Year Parade there where families and friends enjoy their time.
-The official name of the event is called the Lunar New Year and Festival.
-On February 5, 2019, the Chinese New Year Parade in NYC will start at 1PM and will go on until 4:30 PM.
+Usually, locals and tourists alike will (obviously) flock to New York City’s Chinatown to celebrate the Lunar New Year.
+A huge Chinese New Year Parade takes place there every year.
+The official name of the event is called the Lunar New Year Parade and Festival.

-The parade will down Mott and Canal Street.
-It will then make it’s way down East Broadway and head towards Manhattan Bridge and it will ultimately end at Sara D. Roosevelt Park.
-During the parade there will also be smaller activities going on in Chinatown NYC.
+The Chinese New York Parade will down Mott and Canal Street.
+It will then make its way down East Broadway and head towards Manhattan Bridge, and it will ultimately end at Sara D. Roosevelt Park.
+During the parade, there will also be smaller activities going on in Chinatown NYC.
 It will have all sorts of street vendors and festivities.

 We just want to mention that there will also be other Lunar New Year events held at neighboring Chinatown’s in NYC.
 Manhattan isn’t the only Chinatown in New York City.
 There’s one in Sunset Park in Brooklyn and Flushing in Queens.

 Join the Lunar New Year Gala (February 20, 2024)Other Art & Culture in Midtown ManhattanAdd to myNY added

 Embrace a year filled with triumph, respect, and prosperity as we come together to celebrate philanthropist, business entrepreneur, and esteemed NY Phil Board Member, Misook Doolittle.
 Join us for a joyous occasion that pays tribute to our cultural heritage, marks new beginnings, and showcases music’s remarkable ability to bridge boundaries.